sychen0315/Stat-159-Final-Project/README.md

   `make data` to download the data Credit.csv.

   `make data_clean` to clean the raw data and separate it into test and train set for model fitting.

+  `make data_categorize` to separate the clean data into 8 clusters.

+  `make train_test_split` to split the clean data into train set and test set.

   `make eda` to perform exploratory data analysis and generate summary statistics and correlation information.

+  `make ols` to run ols regression and generate ols estimators.

+  `make ridge` to run ridge regression and generate ridge estimators.

+  `make lasso` to run lasso regression and generate lasso estimators.

+  `make pcr` to run pcr regression and generate pcr estimators.

+  `make plsr` to run plsr regression and generate plsr estimators.

+  `make ols_cluster` to run ols regression over clustered data.

+  `make regressions` to run all 6 regressions.

   `make session` to generate session-info.txt including R's session information and version of tools used in the project

   `make report` to combine different sections of the report into one Rmd file and generate the pdf version.